ExpressLRS/Docs/docs/software/trainer-input.md

 ![Trainer](../assets/screenshots/trainer.png)
 ![Master CRSF](../assets/screenshots/master-crsf.png)

-Once this is done you can go to the Mixes tab and set source as a trainer input such as TR1, TR2 etc
+Once this is done you can go to the Mixes tab and set source as a trainer input such as TR1, TR2 etc.

 ![Mixes](../assets/screenshots/mixes.png)